-House Rules, a custom playbook, a free mystery and more!
+House Rules, custom playbooks, free mysteries and more!

 One of our core values here at The Critshow is that people come away from our show not only having heard a great story, but also with a clear enough understanding of the rules of the game to jump in and play.